MicrosoftDocs/SupportArticles-docs/support/previous-versions/msxml/msxml-6-matching-nodes-not-return.md

 ## More information

 MSXML 6.0 no longer supports the XSLPattern query language.
 It only supports the XPath query language.
 This implies that simple tree-style hierarchical queries to access nodes in an XML document are also run as XPath queries in MSXML 6.0.
-When you use the MSXML 6.0 DOM to run XPath queries against an XML document that specifies a default namespace declaration, you must use the `setProperty` method of the DOMDocument object to add the default namespace declaration by specifying a namespace prefix, to the Namespace names of the DOMDocument object.
+When you use the MSXML 6.0 DOM to run XPath queries against an XML document that specifies a default namespace declaration, you must use the `setProperty` method of the `DOMDocument` object to add the default namespace declaration by specifying a namespace prefix, to the Namespace names of the `DOMDocument` object.

-### Steps to Reproduce Behavior
+### Steps to reproduce behavior

 To recreate the problem and test the specified resolution by using a Visual Basic Standard EXE project, follow these steps:

-1. In Notepad, create an XML document that contains the following XML named Books.xml in the root folder of drive C:
+1. In Notepad, create an XML document that contains the following XML named Books.xml in the root folder of drive `C:`.

     ```xml
     <?xml version='1.0'?>